 Now that we’ve laid that groundwork, let’s jump back to the questions at the top.

-How many scale points should I include?
+How many scale points should I include in my question?

 Tip: Always measure bipolar constructs with bipolar scales and unipolar constructs with unipolar scales.